TREASURIES-Yields rise on strong January retail sales data

 By Matt Tracy

-WASHINGTON, Feb 15 (Reuters) - U.S. Treasury yields rose on Wednesday after the latest retail sales data came in stronger than expected, further raising market expectations of tighter Federal Reserve monetary policy in the months ahead.
+WASHINGTON, Feb 15 (Reuters) - U.S. Treasury yields jumped higher on Wednesday after data that showed retail sales surged in January, further complicating the Federal Reserve's efforts to slow economic growth and hamper inflation.

 Retail sales surged 3.0% in January after two straight monthly declines, the Commerce Department said on Wednesday.
 Economists polled by Reuters had forecast sales would increase 1.8%, with estimates ranging from 0.5% to 3.0%.
 USRSL=ECI